Mary Ann Glendon: Church Work

 On June 26, 2013, Pope Francis named Glendon a member of the Pontifical Commission of inquiry for the Institute for Works of Religion (IOR), which is also known as the Vatican Bank.
 Glendon, two cardinals, a bishop, and a monsignor are responsible for preparing an investigative report on the Vatican Bank.
 In July 2014 she was appointed to be a member of the board of the IOR.

 Glendon resigned from the board in February 2018 saying that she wanted to devote more time to other Catholic causes.

-Glendon serves on the board of directors for First Things, an ecumenical conservative journal that encourages a religiously informed philosophy for the ordering of society.
+Glendon has served on the board of directors for First Things, an ecumenical conservative journal that encourages a religiously informed philosophy for the ordering of society.
+Glendon has been a frequent contributor to First Things.
 She is also a board member of Blackstone Fellowship the Christian conservative legal training program run by Alliance Defending Freedom.

 On October 1, 2017, it was announced that Glendon would be the 2018 recipient of the Notre Dame Center for Ethics and Culture's Evangelium Vitae Medal.

 In 2024, she published a memoir, In the Courts of Three Popes: An American Lawyer and Diplomat in the Last Absolute Monarchy of the West.